-- (25) a.
-Jan drinkt het bier. a'.
+(25) a.
+Jan drinkt het bier.

+Jan drinks the beer

+b.
+De benzine ontvlamde.

+the petrol ignited

+a'.
 Het bier is drinkbaar.

-Jan drinks the beer the beer is drinkable
+the beer is drinkable

-- b.
-De benzine ontvlamde.

 b'.
 Benzine is ontvlambaar.

-the petrol ignited

 Petrol is inflammable

 Consequently, it seem reasonable to assume that the semantic roles of adjectival and verbal participles are related in a similar way as the semantic roles of the verbs and the adjectives in -baar in (25): the external thematic role of an adjectival participle such as gesloten 'closed' corresponds to the internal theme argument of the corresponding verbal participle.
-Since the adjectival form predates the verbal form, we can formalize this by assuming that (26b) is derived from (26a) by zero-derivation (recall that underlining is used to indicate external arguments).12
+Since the adjectival form predates the verbal form, we can formalize this by assuming that (26b) is derived from (26a) by zero-derivation (recall that underlining is used to indicate external arguments).13